tmbuza/iMAP/README.md

 2. Pre-processing and quality control of paired-reads
 3. Sequence processing and classification (default: mothur)
     * Phylotype-based method (works for any dataset size).
-    * OTU-based method (works best of small datatset with <100,000 representative sequences).
+    * OTU-based method (works best for small dataset with <100,000 representative sequences).
     * Phylogeny-based method.
     * QIIME2
 4. Transformation of OTU and taxa results.
 5. Diversity and statistical analysis and visualization.
 6. Phylogenetic analysis and interactive tree annotation
 6. R-Markdown web-based progress reports

 <br>